faysalabdi/VitalityCare/STATIC_DEPLOY.md

 # Deploying VitalityCare as a Static Site

-This guide explains how to deploy VitalityCare as a completely static site with Formspree for handling form submissions.
+This guide explains how to deploy VitalityCare as a completely static site with web3forms for handling form submissions.

 ## What Changed

 The application has been simplified to a static site:
 - Removed backend API dependencies
-- Contact forms now use Formspree to send emails directly
+- Contact forms now use web3forms to send emails directly
 - Configuration optimized for Vercel static site hosting

 ## Deployment Steps